Terrence Metcalf: Coaching career

 Metcalf was a coach at Pearl River Community College in Poplarville, Mississippi.
 He served as an assistant coach at Coahoma Community College in his hometown of Clarksdale, and was promoted to interim head football coach on December 13, 2022.
 Metcalf was officially named Coahoma's head football coach on December 27, 2022.
+Metcalf was named an Assistant Offensive Coach/Defensive Line/Personal Assistant for the Ole Miss Rebels on March 19, 2026.

 Personal life

 Metcalf is the father of Pittsburgh Steelers wide receiver DK Metcalf.
 He is a member of Phi Beta Sigma fraternity.